In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 For example, you will be very tempted to make an interface for everything.
 Every class ends up having an interface.
 You have a User class, and it has its IUser.
 You have a ShoppingCart class and you make its interface IShoppingCart.

-We have all done that, and you will do it too at some point.
-But in reality, making an interface for every class, you are “killing” half the fun of interfaces.
+We’ve all done that, and you will too at some point.
+But in reality, making an interface per class, you are “killing” half the point of interfaces.
 Interfaces should model behavior.
-So in the case of User, you will have IIdentifiable, IEmailable, or things like that.
+So in the case of User you will have IIdentifiable, IEmailable, or things like that.

-But of course, if I don’t separate the interfaces, I end up violating the principle of interface segregation, with interfaces that have too many methods.
+But of course, if I don’t separate the interfaces, I end up violating the interface segregation principle, with interfaces with too many methods.
 But if I separate them too much, I end up almost in duck typing.

-So where do I separate?
-There is no magic recipe.
-It will vary depending on your object model, your experience, what your body asks for… and even then, sometimes you will make the wrong call (but that’s okay, it can be refactored and that’s it).
+So then, where to separate?
+Well, there’s no magic recipe.
+It will vary according to your object model, your experience, what your gut tells you… and even then you’ll sometimes mess up (well, it’s okay, you refactor and that’s it).